Blog>Trade>Starting a Business>How to start an appliance repair business

-Our homes are filled with appliances which form major part of our everyday life.
+Our homes are filled with appliances that form a major part of our everyday life.
 So, when one stops working, homeowners need someone to come to their aid.
-This is what makes domestic appliance engineers such highly valued tradesmen.
+That’s what makes domestic appliance engineers such highly valued tradesmen.

 • Level 2 Diploma in Electrical Installation or Engineering Technology